 Both sexes fully winged.
 Body mainly yellow, with dark brown antecostal ridge on tergites and sternites and small brown area medially; antennal segment I white, II–III pale, V–VIII brown; major setae dark; fore wings pale but clavus shaded.
+Antennae 8-segmented; III & IV each with forked sense cone.
 Head wider than long; ocellar triangle and postocular region with closely spaced sculpture lines; 3 pairs of ocellar setae present, pair III close together between anterior margins of hind ocelli; two pairs of major postocular setae present.
-Antennae 8-segmented; III–IV with forked sensorium.
 Pronotum with closely spaced sculpture lines; posterior margin with 4 pairs of setae, S2 prominent and about 30 microns long.
 Metanotal posterior half with irregular longitudinal reticulations; median setae close to anterior margin; no campaniform sensilla.
 Fore wing first vein with 3 setae on distal half, second vein with 3 widely spaced setae; posteromarginal cilia wavy.
 Abdominal tergites III – VI median setae small, close together; II–VIII with lateral thirds covered in closely spaced rows of fine microtrichia, these microtrichial fields with three discal setae, posterior margin with fine comb; tergite VIII with comb complete across posterior margin, lateral discal microtrichia extending across middle of tergite; tergite IX with no discal microtrichia.
 Sternites without discal setae, covered with rows of microtrichia; posterior margins with comb of short microtrichia between marginal setae.

 Male smaller than female; tergite IX posterior angles bearing pair of stout curved drepanae extending across tergite X; hind femora with comb-like row of stout setae; sternites without pore plates.

-Within the genus Scirtothrips, the two species S. aurantii and S. dorsalis are unusual in having the abdominal sternites covered with microtrichia.
-The male of S. aurantii is unique in the genus in the structure of the male hind femur.
-Scirtothrips currently includes 100 listed species from various parts of the world.
+The genus Scirtothrips currently includes 100 listed species from various parts of the world.
 Bailey (1964) provided keys to 13 from North America, but that work was based on specimens that were not fully cleared, and thus few structural details were available concerning differences between species.
-Similarly, Johansen & Mojica-Guzman (1999) provided keys to 33 species from Mexico, but doubts have been expressed concerning the biological reality of many of these (Mound & zur Strassen, 2001).
+The identity and validity of certain of the species from California requires further study based on freshly mounted, fully cleared specimens.
+Similarly, Johansen & Mojica-Guzman (1999) provided keys to 37 species from Mexico, but Hoddle et al. (2008) recognised five of these as synonyms of S. perseae, and Mound & Hoddle (2016) placed a further 15 as synonyms of S. citri.
 Hoddle & Mound (2003) provided information on 21 Scirtothrips species from Australia, and Rugman-Jones et al. (2006) produced a molecular key to several pest species in this genus.
-Relationships of various Scirtothrips species based on molecular data are further considered by Hoddle, Heraty et al. (2008).
+Relationships between various Scirtothrips species based on molecular data were further considered by Hoddle, Heraty et al. (2008).

 Scirtothrips aurantii Faure